Guide to Door Frame Materials

 Which frame material should you choose?

 For most homes it's timber.
-It pairs naturally with a timber door, can be finished to match the room, and is repairable — our Frames & Linings are solid oak and primed timber, matched to our internal and external doors.
+It pairs naturally with a timber door, can be finished to match the room, and is repairable — our Frames & Linings are solid oak and primed timber for internal doorways.
 MDF is a fine budget option for internal frames in dry rooms. uPVC and aluminium make sense on modern or commercial builds.
-And if you're framing an external door, the frame has to take the weather — so choose treated solid timber or a genuinely weatherproof material, never a plain internal lining.
+And if you're framing an external door, the frame has to take the weather — so choose a purpose-made external door frame built for the outdoors, never a plain internal lining.

 Frequently asked questions